carolgreene/cli-data-gem-assessment-v-000/top_travel_deals/README.md

 # TopTravelDeals

 This Ruby Gem provides a CLI to view the 20 Top Travel Deals from the Travelzoo website.
-It will allow you to see a list of the top 20 deals and to choose a deal to get the details on.
+It will allow you to see a list of the top 20 deals and to choose a deal and then get the details on it.

 ## Installation

-Add this line to your application's Gemfile:

 ```ruby
 gem 'top_travel_deals'